 Lacave

 Directly beneath a chateau, Lacave is a clear-turquoise pool in a luscious green area of the Dordogne Valley.
 Downstream, you can enjoy the rapids of the river and even go tubing.
-Souillac Golf & Country Club is nearby and excellent for a relaxing and luxurious family holiday.
+FranceComfort Lac Le Bleu is nearby and excellent for a relaxing and luxurious family holiday, and it even has a lake of its own – perfect for those who want true wild swimming holidays!

 Did we miss any of your favourite wild swimming spots?
 Let us know in the comments below!